saleor/saleor-docs/docs/developer/app-store/apps/TEMPLATE.md

 1. Overview

 Explain what the app does.
 List all the features and limitations.
 List the services it integrates with (if there are any).
+State the required version.

 2. Configuration